emmanuelgjr/2025LLMTop10Mapping/ASVS.md

 ## LLM01:2025 - Prompt Injection

-- **Description**: Prompt injection occurs when user inputs alter the behavior of the LLM, potentially causing unauthorized access or manipulation.
+- **Description**: Prompt injection occurs when user inputs alter the behaviour of the LLM, potentially causing unauthorized access or manipulation.
 - **ASVS Mapping**:
   - **ASVS 5.3: Input Validation and Encoding**: Implement strict input validation to prevent manipulation of LLM prompts.
   - **ASVS 8.1: Integrity Verification**: Enforce verification of prompts to maintain integrity.
 - **Mitigation Strategies**:
-  1. Constrain model behavior with strict role definitions.
+  1. Constrain model behaviour with strict role definitions.
   2. Validate expected output formats using deterministic code.
 - **Practical Example**:
   - If an LLM is used to generate responses for customer support, use predefined response templates and validate user inputs rigorously.